Tomnowell/tomnowell.github.io/assets/Articles/cybersec/TryHackMe/AdvancedSplunk/SplunkDataManipulation.md

 We are John.

 Here we can start the machine.
-Unfortunately we're not given login credentials. looking at the /etc/shadow file it looks like the ubuntu user is not able to authenticate with a password (it's hash is preceded by a ! symbol).
-I reset the ubuntu user password and sshed in anyway.
+Unfortunately we're not given login credentials. looking at the /etc/shadow file it looks like the ubuntu user is not able to authenticate with a password (it's sha512 hash preceded by a ! symbol).

+*Q1: Connect to the Lab.*

+If you do want to connect via ssh then you can follow my method here.
+Let me know if you have another way in!
+I reset the ubuntu user password and sshed in with the new password.

 From the machines terminal in split screen browser: